Huangphoux/the_datastar_way/README.md

 -   Specifically created to compress HTTP stream
 -   Compressing a stream of data is better because of duplications in the stream, compression can reduce those duplications
 -   Tunable context window: how much the compressor can remember about the past and current data
-    -   The right amount can reduce network for sending data, and CPU usage on the client
+    -   Increase from the default 32 kB can reduce network for sending data, and CPU usage on the client

 ---